Victoria Educational Garden cat is returned

 "We figured it was like finding a needle in a haystack," Lees said.

 Some of the Facebook posts shared by community members boasted over 200 shares and were filled with pleas like "Please bring Fat Cat home, no questions asked."
-Some of the posts referenced a second black cat that lives with Fat Cat in the gardens, who Lee said had been visibly lost since his friend's disappearance.
+Some of the posts referenced a black cat that lives with Fat Cat in the gardens.
+The black cat, Lee said, had been visibly lost since his friend's disappearance.

 "It was incredible to see the community come together for us on Facebook.
 We didn't think anyone would care," Lee said.
 "I had people I didn't know reaching out to me for updates.
 It was just wild."